-4.6.3 Conduct Standard EST Programming Screen
+4.6.4 Conduct Standard EST Programming Screen

-Next, the Programming Screen review proceeds as described in Section 4.5.
+Following OEM's pre-screening review (Section 4.4.7), the Programming Screen review proceeds as described in Section 4.5.
 For ACE process reviews, the ETDM Coordinator assigns SDOEs following ETAT review and then publishes a Preliminary Programming Screen Summary Report (see Section 4.5.5 of this Manual).

-4.6.4 Methodology Memorandum (MM) Review
+4.6.5 Develop Methodology Memorandum (MM)

 Using the Programming Screen results, the District develops or refines the MM detailing the goals of the evaluation, the alternatives analysis methodology, how coordination with stakeholders will occur, and the basis for decision-making.
+Under the NEPA Assignment Program, the District project team coordinates with OEM regarding the analysis methodology.
 The MM integrates local land use plans, public involvement and ETAT member commentary, and Planning phase analyses, as well as highlights specific data, tools (e.g., Land Suitability Mapping and Corridor Analysis Tool), and timelines to govern corridor refinements.
 The MM includes: